Insect Biology

 -

-Mandatory Room and Board – All students participating in this course will be required to stay onsite for a week (July 21 – 25).
-Costs per day to be determined, estimated at $90-110 (housing and meals).
+CONS 333 Mandatory Room and Board – All students participating in the one-week lab course will be required to stay onsite for one academic week (July 20–24).

 - Who is eligible?

-3rd- and 4th-year undergraduates, graduate students, and non-degree-seeking students from any accredited college or university.
+3rd- and 4th-year undergraduates and non-degree-seeking students from any accredited college or university.
 Prerequisites: BIOL 300 or 308, or equivalent.

 Meet the Faculty